npuchenbowen/2019.M2.BigData/README.md

 # Big Data Analysis 2019-20 Module 2

 ## Announcements
+* Song Lu from China Scope will give a guest lecture on 12/12/2019.
 * Homework 2 posted and will be due at 11:59pm 12/22/2019.
 * Professor Tianyu Zhang will give a guest lecture on 12/5/2019.
 * Homework 1 posted and will be due at 11:59pm 12/1/2019.